Leeh-Santos/Pingpong-EVM-Blockchain-Storage/README.md

-# Pingpong-EVM-Blockchain-Storage
+# Pingpong Tournament Score stored at EVM Blockchain - ft_Trancensence Project

-Django SPA web app with EVM integration - Tournament score stored at Blockchain - Final 42 Project
+SPA Web app with django API's, with local pingpong tournament game, capable of storing and retrieving tournament matches from EVM Blockchains, currently on Sepolia TestNet.